Joel Wright

-Joel "Fingers" Wright (born August 27, 1980) is a Canadian football safety for the Montreal Alouettes of the Canadian Football League.
+Joel Wright (born August 27, 1980) is a Canadian football safety for the Montreal Alouettes of the Canadian Football League.
 He was drafted by the Alouettes in the third round of the 2004 CFL draft, and has spent the past two seasons on the practice roster of the Montreal Allouettes, following an unsuccessful tryout with the Green Bay Packers.
 He played CIS Football at Wilfrid Laurier.